Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Numerical Results

 After the training, we approximate the posterior $P_{X|Y=y}$ by the measure $P_{X_T|Y=y}$ for the conditional SNF and by the measure $\mathcal T(y,\cdot)_\#P_Z$ for the conditional INN.

-\paragraph{Ground truth and evaluation of the results} Since we do know the ground truth, we use samples generated by the Metropolis-Hastings algorithm as a baseline.
+\paragraph{Quality measure} Since we do know the ground truth, we use samples generated by the Metropolis-Hastings algorithm as a baseline.
 To generate a sample from $P_{X|Y=y}$, we run $1000$ steps of the Metropolis Hastings algorithm, i.e., apply $1000$ times the kernel $\mathcal K_{\mathrm{MH}}$ from \eqref{eq_MH_kernel}, where the density $p$ in \eqref{eq_MH_kernel} is replaced by $p_{X|Y=y}$.